CMS Guidelines for Nursing Homes: 2024-2025

 The CMS website has a section dedicated to quality, safety, and oversight (QSO) that contains Medicare memos, policies, clarifications, and instructions to state agencies and CMS providers.
 You can type “nursing homes” in the search feature to narrow down the memos and guidelines impacting your facility.

-2. CMS Laws and Regulations Guidance to Nursing Homes
+2. CMS Regulations for Nursing Homes

 3. Nursing Home Survey and Certification

-This CMS webpage provides aspiring and current Medicare and Medicaid-certified nursing home providers with links to laws, regulations, and compliance information.
+CMS provides aspiring and current Medicare and Medicaid-certified nursing home providers with links to laws, regulations, and compliance information.
 Nursing homes must adhere to the CMS certification process to determine their compliance with federal regulations.

 4. Skilled Nursing Facility (SNF) Center